apnadkarni/blt/doc/listview.rst

      "x11y".

 *pathName* **sort once**  ?\ *option* *value* ... ?
-  Sorts the list items using the current set of sort configuration values.
-  *Option* and *value* are described above for the **sort configure** operation.
+  Sorts items using the current set of sort configuration values.  *Option* and *value* are described above for the **sort configure** operation.

 *pathName* **style cget** *styleName* *option*
   Returns the current value of the style configuration option given by